 TargetX has the ability to sort students by Pathway, assign them to advisors and for advisors to run various reports as a way to proactively connect with students for a variety of reasons (e.g. kudos for students who have seen a GPA improvement, to outreach to students without an education plan on file).
 Notes, education plans, emails, calls, and attendance at events and appointments are saved within TargetX, thus documenting their journey throughout Bellevue College

 - Continue to roll out TargetX and train various users,

 - ensue caseloads are clear and accurately created

 Early Alert for Academic Support is a student success initiative, that proactively integrates and coordinates campus programs, support services, faculty, and staff in support of closing the equity gap.
 Early Alert was piloted in Spring 2020 in response to COVID-19 before the full program was developed.
 The program processes and procedures were developed throughout the summer.

 Once the full program is implemented faculty will have the opportunity to submit an early alert for a student in their class who demonstrates academic distress regarding one (or more) of the following criteria:

 - never attended class,

 - low performance on testing

-Once an alert is submitted staff reach out to the student via email and/or phone calls to check in and provide support and resources.
+Once an alert is submitted staff reaches out to the student via email and/or phone calls to check-in and provide support and resources.

-- Integrated Student Supports (ISS) Collective is a professional development event held quarterly to which all faculty and staff are invited.
+A professional development event is held quarterly to which all faculty and staff are invited.
 The goal of the ISS Collective is to increase communication, collaboration in an effort to support building capacity and ensuring all faculty and staff have the information and resources needed to best support students and move the student success agenda forward.